 There is emerging evidence that repeated exposure to hazardous materials may have a long-term health impact on firefighters, including an increased risk of developing some forms of cancer.
 Pollution from industrial and transport incidents involving such substances may require people to be evacuated from their homes and may lead to adverse effects on water courses and air quality.
 Contamination could spread to agricultural land and wildlife populations.
-Tackling these incidents requires specialist equipment and training and often takes a considerable time to bring under control.
+Tackling these incidents requires specialist equipment and training and it often takes a considerable time to bring them under control.

-Risk category: environment and climate change
+Environment and climate change

-Risk identified: extreme weather events, flooding and wildfires
+Extreme weather events, flooding and wildfires